1221mitchell/web_crawler_intagram/README.md

 The data cleaning notebook is run on a large list of music accounts on instagram.
 I cleaned and used this data as a demo of the capabilities of this web crawler when messaging a list of inputted accounts.
 As mentioned above, this web crawler can also message accounts, comment on photos, and like posts using only a hashtag as an input.

 **This bot is designed as a demonstration of web crawling and is not intended to be used to spam accounts.
-I recommend running this bot with less than 15 actions at a time in any given use**
+I recommend running this bot with less than 15 actions or less at a time in order to be respectful of other users.**